 marker with details and a stone base.

-that is carried out as part of the Institute's program.
-A sponsor could fund a "Baseball program" or "Sport History" conference.
+publications or other program/event that is carried out as part of the Institute's mission.

 For example -- we would like to bring bus-loads of school children to the Institute on a given day,